Ray-Gizzy/2024Fall_projects/README.md

 - Compare changes in key indicators over the 5-year periods before and after hosting Olympic for these countries.
 - Explore how these impacts evolve over short-term (1–2 years) and middle-term (3-5 years) periods.

+For data selection, we intend to use data after 1970 which means that the earliest Olympic Games should be Montreal 1976 (Canada).
+Meanwhile, since we aim to analyze the effect up to 5 years after the olympics, so our latest pick can be United Kingdom(2012) and Brazil(2016).
+Brazil's data is rough and not accurate so we decide to hold our step after acquiring the United Kingdom's data.

 <br><br>
 ## Hypotheses